abhishek171/online-food-delivery-website/README.md

 # Online Food Delivery Application Using REST API.

-This project is made using spring boot(v 3.1.2)
+This project is made using spring boot(v 3.1.2) and React Js

 Technology Stack

+Backend Tech Stack

 -> Core Java